Easter Dental Tips to Protect Your Teeth from Sugar Damage

 This is a reasonable concern; bingeing on sugary foods may leave teeth and gums vulnerable to microorganisms, which causes tooth decay and illness.

-This Easter, follow your Wodonga dentist’s advice to avoid the damaging effects of sugary candy and rich meals on your family’s teeth, especially children’s teeth.
+This Easter, follow your Wodonga dentist’s advice to avoid the damaging effects of sugary candy and rich meals on your family’s teeth, especially children’s.

 Why Should I Be Concerned With Easter Candy?